contentful/apps/apps/slack/README.md

 ### Security

 An organization's Slack workspace is the most sensitive part of a Company's internal communication.
-We therefore use all available feature by the used services to maximize security.
+We therefore use all available features by the used services to maximize security.

 - We are using [request verification for App Events from Contentful](https://www.contentful.com/developers/docs/extensibility/app-framework/request-verification/)
 - We are using [request verification for webhook requests from Slack](https://api.slack.com/authentication/verifying-requests-from-slack)